hieuvp/learning-automation-tools/xpath/README.md

 I will be talking about different types of XPath with the help of some practical examples.

 ## Types of XPath

+There are two types of XPath and they are:

+1. Absolute XPath
+1. Relative XPath

+First, let's understand Absolute XPath.

+### Absolute XPath

+### Relative XPath

 ## XPath Functions